 - HM Revenue & Customs, at a later date potentially, when, after the business has been sold or the owner has died, determine whether the business is a trading company or investment company (re entitlement to entrepreneurs relief and/or business property relief).

 The financial picture presented by the accounts will probably be summarised within the following key performance indicators, which you should now seek to influence:

-Once a clear picture has been established of what results the company would like to report, and you have decided on how ‘aggressive’ a grooming exercise you now wish to undertake, various areas can be reviewed, to achieve this outcome.
-If tax minimisation is the key ‘driver’, care should be taken to leave sufficient cash in the business to:
+Once a clear picture has been established of what results the company would like to report, and you have decided on how ‘aggressive’ a grooming exercise you now wish to undertake, various areas can be managed to achieve this outcome.
+If tax minimisation (ie profit suppression) is the only ‘driver’, care should be taken to leave sufficient cash in the business to:

 - Leave positive distributable reserves,

 - Settle normal trading liabilities, as they fall due for payment,

 - Settle normal tax liabilities, as they fall due for payment,

 - Fund any period of trading at a loss, if expected after the year end,

 - Cover any ‘special projects’ that are being planned for the new financial year,